ARTICLE 1 - Identification

 Section 1.03.
 Registered Agent and Office.

 The corporation shall continuously maintain both a registered office in the state of Wisconsin and a registered agent.
 The corporation's registered agent may be changed from time to time by or under the authority of the board of directors.
 The address of the corporation's registered office may be changed from time to time by or under the authority of the board of directors, or by the registered agent.
 The business office of the corporation's registered agent shall be identical to the registered office.
-The corporation's registered office may be, but need not be, identical with the corporation's principal office in the state of Wisconsin.
+The corporation's registered office may be, but need not be, identical with the corporation's principal office in the state of Minnesota.